diffblue/gitlab/ee/lib/remote_development/README.md

 end
 ```

-Next, you see the `ee/lib/remote_development/workspaces/update/main.rb` class, which implements an ROP chain with two steps, `authorize` and `update`:
+Next, you see the `ee/lib/remote_development/workspaces/update/main.rb` class, which implements an ROP chain with two steps, `authorize` and `update`.

+Note that the `Main` class also has no domain logic in it itself other than invoking the steps and matching the the domain messages and transforming them into a response hash.
+We want to avoid that coupling, because all domain logic should live in the cohesive classes that are called by `Main` via the ROP pattern:

 ```ruby
 class Main